checkstyle/patch-filters/README.md

 ```bash
 checkstyle.patchfilter.patch=/path/to/patch-filters/DiffReport/patch.txt
 ```
-after above, if everything is ok, reports will be created in `/path/to/patch-filters/DiffReport/`. for example, when `repoPath` is guava and `runPatchNum` is 4, then result will look like:
+after above, if everything is ok, run it and then reports will be created in `/path/to/patch-filters/DiffReport/`. for example, when `repoPath` is guava and `runPatchNum` is 4, then result will look like:

 - DiffReport